 Figure 1.
-Proportions/counts of (5,5), (8,2), and Coin choices (indexed by lines labeled 5, , and C) by condition.
+Proportions/counts of (5,5), (8,2), and Coin choices (indexed by lines labeled 5, 2, and C) by condition.
 N = 32 for each condition.

-Fairness Belief. presents descriptive statistics for the 19 variables that comprised the Proposers’ belief data, and the 19 variables that comprised the Responders’ belief data
+Fairness Beliefs.
+Table 3 presents descriptive statistics for the 19 variables that comprised the Proposers’ belief data, and the 19 variables that comprised the Responders’ belief data.
+We omitted most belief variables involving (5,5), as participants universally considered (5,5) to be fair and believed that (5,5) would be accepted by the majority of Responders.

 Responders’ beliefs about the proportions of Proposers who would choose (5,5), (8,2), and Coin were largely insensitive to experimentally created informational asymmetries, as indicated by the constancy of expected proportions of (8,2) and Coin choices across information conditions.
 Responders believed, however, that there would be a dramatic increase in the proportion of (5,5) choices in the private condition, although they expected the proportion of (8,2) choices to stay the same as in the full and limited information conditions.
 Thus, they believed that a stable fraction of Proposers would choose Coin when it was an available option, but would instead choose (5,5) when it was unavailable; that is, Responders believed Proposers had a conditional preference for choosing Coin.

-[ here]
+[Table 3 here]

 Norm Manipulation.
 Both Proposers and Responders generally considered (8,2) to be unfair, and believed that others considered it to be unfair.
 The proportion of Proposers who considered (8,2) to be fair did not differ from the proportion of Responders who considered it to be fair (χ2(1) = 1.90, p = .17, in the full condition; χ2(1) = 0.00 in the private condition; and χ2(1) = 0.87, p = .35, in the limited condition).
 However, more Proposers than Responders considered Coin to be fair, both in the full information condition (81% vs. 52%, χ2(1) = 6.93, p = .0085) and in the limited information condition (72% vs. 43%, χ2(1) = 6.35, p = .0117).
-Second-order beliefs about the fairness of Coin exhibited the same pattern; in the full information condition, Proposers believed 76% of Responders considered Coin fair, whereas Responders believed 46% of Responders considered Coin fair (t(61) = 3.70, p < .001), and in the limited information condition, the respective figures were 62% and 39% (t(62) = 2.46, p = .0168).
+Second-order beliefs about the fairness of Coin exhibited the same pattern; in the full information condition, Proposers believed 76% of Responders considered Coin fair, whereas Responders believed only 46% of Responders considered Coin fair (t(61) = 3.70, p < .001), and in the limited information condition, the respective figures were 62% and 39% (t(62) = 2.46, p = .0168).
 Thus, when multiple interpretations of a social norm were available (many Responders believed that Coin, in addition to (5,5), was fair), Proposers exhibited a self-serving bias in both first- and second-order beliefs about the fairness of Coin.
 Under an alternative theory of self-serving norm manipulation, individuals who offered Coin could have believed that Coin was unfair, but that Responders considered it to be fair.
 However, 11 of the 14 Proposers who chose Coin in the full information condition believed that Coin was fair.
 Thus, taken together, these findings provided evidence of a particular brand of norm manipulation, in which individuals adopted an interpretation of a norm that best suited them, while simultaneously exhibiting self-serving biases in their first- and second-order beliefs about the normative acceptability of that interpretation.